SonarSource/sonar-scanner-msbuild/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=sonarscanner-msbuild&metric=coverage)](https://sonarcloud.io/component_measures?id=sonarscanner-msbuild&metric=coverage)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contributing)

-The SonarScanner for .NET is the recommended way to launch a SonarQube or SonarCloud analysis for projects/solutions using MSBuild or dotnet command as build tool.
-It is the result of a [collaboration between SonarSource and Microsoft.](http://www.sonarqube.org/announcing-sonarqube-integration-with-msbuild-and-team-build/)
+The SonarScanner for .NET is the recommended way to launch a SonarQube or SonarCloud analysis for [Clean Code](https://www.sonarsource.com/solutions/clean-code/) projects/solutions using MSBuild or dotnet command as a build tool.
+It is the result of a [collaboration between SonarSource and Microsoft.](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-dotnet/)

 SonarScanner for .NET is distributed as a